site-of-grace/FEC/README.md

 ## Features

-Project Atelier has many features and functionalities that enhance the user experience and provide useful information about the products.
+Grace Outfitters has many features and functionalities that enhance the user experience and provide useful information about the products.
 Some of them are:

 - Responsive design that adapts to different screen sizes and devices
 - Dynamic rendering of data from an API based on user input and selection